 The male reproductive system consists of several external organs (on the outside of the body) and internal organs (inside the body).
-An enlarged drawing and other diagrams are on page 2.
+An enlarged drawing and other diagrams are shown below.

 The major parts of the reproductive system are: